Gagan2699/Gagan2699/README.md

 - 👀 I’m interested in __Cloud Computing and especially DevOps.__

-- 🌱 Things I am working on
+- 🌱 Things I am working on:

 - I’m currently learning DevOps tools like __Kuberenetes__ and building projects with __Python and Azure.__
 - Enhancing my coding skills.